Wacom-Developer/personal-knowledge-library/docs/knowledge/services/graph.md

     `ontology_update(self, fix: bool = False, auth_key: str | None = None, timeout: int = 60)`
     :   Update the ontology.

-        **Remark:**
+        **Remark: **
-        Works for users with role 'TenantAdmin'.
+        Works for users with the role 'TenantAdmin'.

         Parameters
         ----------
         fix: bool [default:=False]
             Fix the ontology if the tenant is in an inconsistent state.
         auth_key: Optional[str] = None
-            If the auth key is set the logged-in user (if any) will be ignored, and the auth key will be used.
+            If the auth key is set, the logged-in user (if any) will be ignored, and the auth key will be used.
         timeout: int
             Timeout for the request (default: 60 seconds)